4 Days in New York City: Detailed Itinerary + Map

 • Book attractions in advance when possible to avoid disappointment.
 For example, crown tickets for the Statue of Liberty must be reserved in advance.

-• NYC is full of great free experiences like Central Park for help you stay within your budget.
+• NYC is full of great free experiences like Central Park to help you stay within your budget.

 New York City skyline at sunrise with Empire State Building